crossplane/crossplane/design/one-pager-managed-resource-api-design.md

   auto-generated resource tags or resource-specific defaults.
 If the provider tags the resource without us telling them to do so, controller should update `Spec` and input user should make changes on that current value of the field.
   Related to https://github.com/crossplaneio/crossplane-runtime/issues/10

+Note that the controller should make updates only to `Spec` fields that are empty.
+We do not override user's desired state and if they have no control over it in any case, do not include it in `Spec`.

+What goes into `Status`:
+* All fields except the ones that are chosen for `Spec`.

+For both `Status` and `Spec`:
 * Is this field represented as standalone managed resource?
 Do not include if the answer is yes.
   We should not manage an external resource in the CR other than its original external resource.
 For example, Azure VirtualNetwork object allows you to create Subnets by providing an array of Subnet objects as one of its fields.
 However, Subnet is already another managed resource supported by Crossplane.
 In that case, we should not allow configuration of Subnets through VirtualNetwork CR but require people to do it via Subnet CR.
 Though you might refer to it for configuration purposes, having two controllers managing one resource (VirtualNetwork CR and Subnet CR controllers) would not work well.
-So, do not include it in the fields and be careful during your provider calls not to affect the other resource.
+Since the corresponding CR's controller does not manage those fields, we don't include it in the `Status` as well.

   What if the sub-resource is not yet supported as managed resource in Crossplane?
 In that case, you should first consider implementing that managed resource, if not suitable, only then include it in the CR.

-Note that you should make updates to `Spec` fields that are empty.
-We do not override user's desired state and if they have no control over it in any case, do not include it in `Spec`.

-What goes into `Status`:
-* Does the provider give the information of that field on the first level of the query, `GET`?
-Include if yes.
-  For the subresource that are represented as standalone managed resource by Crossplane, include only identification information instead of full object representation.
-For example, if received Azure VirtualNetwork object has an array of Subnet objects (which is represented as standalone), represent each one by their name in a string array.

 ### Owner-based Struct Tree